-As long as the file is readable by the user running tcpdump, the program will attempt to parse everything in the filter file and use it as a valid filter.
-When a filter file is used along with command line filtering, all command line filtering will be ignored.
+As long as the file is readable by the user running the tcpdump command, the program will attempt to parse everything in the filter file and use it as a valid filter.
+When a filter file is used along with command-line filtering, all command-line filtering will be ignored.

-Here’s the raw output from the filtered session.
+Here’s the raw packet capture output from the filtered session.
 You can see that the only packets being logged originate on port 80 or 443, and are outbound to the host at 192.168.1.181.

 Once you see your filter is working as intended, capture a session to be analyzed with Wireshark using a command similar to this: